Storware/vprotect-manual/deployment/common-tasks/staging-space-configuration.md

 ## General

 vProtect node needs staging space available in `/vprotect_data` by default.
-It is common to use a backup destination storage for both staging and backup destination.
-This will result in instant "store" processing, without the need to copy data from staging space to backup destinations.
+It is common to use PowerProtect DD for both the staging and backup destination.
+This will result in instant "store" processing, without the need to copy data from the staging space to the backup destinations.
 It is common to just attach an empty drive and mount it.

-When using separate storage \(usually local disks\) for staging space, please consider its requirements.
-Staging space size depends on the number and size of simultaneous backups - as a rule of thumb make it approximately equal to the number of expected simultaneous backup threads multiplied by the size of your biggest VM.
+When using separate storage \(usually local disks\) for the staging space, please consider its requirements.
+Staging space size depends on the number and size of simultaneous backups - as a rule of a thumb make it approximately equal to the number of expected simultaneous backup threads multiplied by the size of your biggest VM.

-In any case - make sure staging space always is mounted in `/vprotect_data` folder and that vprotect user is able to have full permissions to this file system.
+In any case - make sure the staging space is always mounted in the `/vprotect_data` folder, and that the vprotect user is able to have full permissions to this file system.

 ### Example - Local filesystem